Wisc-HCI/perlin_noise_node/README.md

 Make sure you have sourced the correct `setup.bash` file for your ROS distribution already

-Go to workspace src space
+Go to workspace src directory

 ```
 cd /path/to/your/catkin_ws/src